• Skip to primary navigation

 Ingredients for Lightly Dusted Pan-Fried Sea-bass Fillet

-• Sea-bass fillets – use fresh sea-bass fillets.
+• Sea-bass – use fresh sea-bass fillets.

-• Plain flour – all-purpose flour.
+• Flour – use plain or all-purpose flour.

 How to Make Lightly Dusted Pan-Fried Sea-bass Fillet